 Eating healthy foods and being physically active most days of the week can help you not gain weight.
 The following tips can help you keep the pounds off:

-• Count calories.
+Count calories.
 Eating and drinking fewer calories helps you prevent weight gain.
 Keep fruits, vegetables and whole grains in your refrigerator and pantry.
 Plan for every meal to have the right mix of starches, fruits and vegetables, proteins, and fats.
-Generally, recommended meals would consist of half nonstarchy vegetable, one-quarter protein and one-quarter a starch, such as rice, or a starchy vegetable, such as corn or peas.
+Generally, recommended meals would include half nonstarchy vegetable, one-quarter protein and one-quarter of a starch, such as rice, or a starchy vegetable, such as corn or peas.

-Shrink the sizes of your portions, don't take second helpings and drink water instead of high-calorie drinks.
-Talk to your health care provider, nurse or a dietitian about how to plan meals and where to find resources.
+Shrink the sizes of your portions and don't take second helpings.
+Drink water instead of high-calorie drinks.
+Talk to your healthcare professional, nurse or a dietitian about how to plan meals and where to find resources.

-• Be physically active.
+Be physically active.
 Physical activity burns calories.
-A recommended goal for most adults is at least 150 minutes a week (or 30 minutes five days a week) of moderately intense aerobic activity plus muscle-strengthening exercises at least two times a week.
+A recommended goal for most adults is at least 150 minutes a week, or 30 minutes five days a week, of moderately intense aerobic activity.
+Also aim to do muscle-strengthening exercises at least two times a week.
 Aerobic activities can include walking, bicycling, water aerobics, dancing or gardening.
-Talk with your provider about activities and exercises that are right for you.
+Talk with your healthcare professional about activities and exercises that are right for you.